Cervator/uplifted-mascot/04-rag-service.md

 ## Overview

 The RAG (Retrieval-Augmented Generation) Service is the API endpoint that powers the Uplifted Mascot.
-It receives user questions, retrieves relevant context from Vector Search, and generates responses using Vertex AI Gemini.
+It receives user questions, retrieves relevant context from ChromaDB (or Vertex AI Vector Search for scaling), and generates responses using Vertex AI Gemini.

 ## Prerequisites

+- **ChromaDB database loaded** (see `03-vector-storage.md`) - **Recommended for development**
-- Vector Search index created and deployed (see `03-vector-storage.md`)
+- OR Vertex AI Vector Search index created and deployed (optional, for scaling)
-- GCP project with Vertex AI API enabled
+- GCP project with Vertex AI API enabled (for embeddings and Gemini)
 - Python 3.9+ environment
 - GKE cluster (for deployment) or local testing setup